This page was originally created for the launch of the reservation system in 2021. Updates have been made to reflect the 2022 season.

-It’s no secret we all love the Adirondacks.
+It’s no secret that hiking is a popular activity in the Lake Placid region.
 The allure of wild lands beyond the communities is irresistible to many, and this has become increasingly noticeable with the uptick in hikers seen around the entire Adirondacks.
-To help lessen impacts, land managers are responsible for protecting natural resources, as well as managing visitors to these wild places.
-To study these impacts, there are changes coming for certain hikes in the High Peaks this summer.
+To help lessen impacts, land managers are responsible for protecting natural resources, as well as managing visitors to these wild places

-On April 15, 2021 the Adirondack Mountain Reserve (AMR) and the Department of Environmental Conservation (DEC) will launch a pilot reservation program to test visitor management based on available parking at the privately owned Adirondack Mountain Reserve.
-(For reference, this parking may also be referred to as the Saint Huberts parking and it is here that all hikes leaving from Lake Road begin.)
+On May 1, 2022, the Adirondack Mountain Reserve (AMR) and the Department of Environmental Conservation (DEC) will continue the reservation program to practice visitor management based on available parking at the privately owned Adirondack Mountain Reserve.
+(This parking is also referred to as the Saint Huberts parking and it is here that all hikes leaving from Lake Road begin.)
 The AMR is a privately owned 7,000-acre land parcel located in the Town of Keene Valley that allows for limited public access through a conservation easement agreement with DEC.

-The pilot will be managed adaptively; the ultimate goal is to improve safety issues centered around general congestion and parking in the High Peaks Region.
+The system will be still managed adaptively; the ultimate goal is to improve safety issues centered around general congestion and parking along the Route 73 corridor.
 In recent years pedestrian traffic, illegal parking, and roadside stopping along Route 73 have created a dangerous environment for hikers and motorists alike.
 This system will also help trip planning, ensuring that you will have a spot upon arrival.

 This is a no-cost, FREE reservation system designed to protect public safety at this heavily traveled location and study impacts to resources based on visitation.
-The entire Route 73 corridor that winds from Lake Placid through North Hudson can be congested during peak summer months, but this pilot program is only in effect for the parking at the AMR.
+The entire Route 73 corridor that winds from Lake Placid through North Hudson can be congested during peak summer months, but this program is only in effect for the parking at the AMR.
 It is not for the entire Adirondacks or entire High Peaks region.
-The reservation system will only run from May 1 to October 1.
-Booking will be for two weeks out at a time only.
-The first reservation can be made starting April 15.
+The reservation system will only run from May 1 to October 31.
+Reservations can be made a maximum of two weeks in advance.
+The first reservation can be made starting April 17.
 Reservations will be required for day-use and overnight parking.
 Walk-ins without a reservation will not be permitted.

 Who does this program apply to?